vanng822/facebook-nodejs/README.md

 * `getAppFriends(callback, fields)` Return friends that use your Facebook application.
 Fields is comma-separated.
 * `my` Instance of My class

-	// if have a valid accessToken for instance from js login fb = new Facebook(accessToken);
-	fb.me(function(err, me) {
+	var fb = new Facebook(accessToken); // if have a valid accessToken for instance from js login fb.me(function(err, me) {
 		console.log(me);
 	});